awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 AS SELECT *
 FROM old_table;
 ```
 The following example is similar, but it stores the CTAS query results in ORC and uses the `orc_compression` parameter to specify the compression format\.
-If you omit the compression format, Athena uses GZIP by default\.
+If you omit the compression format, Athena uses `ZLIB` as the default for ORC\.

 ```
 CREATE TABLE new_table